UCLALibrary/pairtree-service/README.md

 # Paritree-service

-This is our pairtree service for our A/V pipeline project
+This is our pairtree service for our A/V pipeline project.

 ## Building the Project